Anders Christiansen: Chievo Verona

-On 15 January 2015, Christiansen secured a transfer to Serie A club Chievo Verona.
-During his year in Italy he failed to earn much playing time, appearing in just five games.
+On 15 January 2015, Christiansen secured a transfer to Serie A club Chievo.
+During his year in Italy, he struggled for game time, appearing in just four league matches and a single appearance in the Coppa Italia.

 Malmö FF

 On 26 January 2016, Christiansen was presented as Allan Kuhn's first signing as the newly appointed head coach at Malmö FF.
 He made his Allsvenskan debut in the season opener against reigning champions IFK Norrköping, where he scored his first goal for the club in a 3–1 win.
 Christiansen scored five more goals during the 2016 season and played a key role in Malmö's championship winning team until he suffered a season-ending injury with seven games to play.
 He recovered just in time for the start of the 2017 season, and soon picked up where he left off before the injury.
 On 7 September 2017, it was announced that Christiansen had extended his contract with Malmö FF over the 2022 season.
 On 16 October 2017, Christiansen scored a goal and added two assists in Malmö FF's 3–1 victory over IFK Norrköping, which secured the league title with three games to play.
 After the season, Christiansen was voted Allsvenskan's midfielder of the year and the league's most valuable player. and also in 2020.